torvalds/linux/Documentation/admin-guide/blockdev/zoned_loop.rst

-                      (extents), as when enabled, this can significantly reduce the number of data extents needed to for a file data mapping.
+                      (extents), as when enabled, this can significantly reduce the number of data extents needed to for a file data mapping. discard_write_cache   Discard all data that was not explicitly persisted using a flush operation when the device is removed by truncating each zone file to the size recorded during the last flush operation.
+This simulates power fail events where uncommitted data is lost.
 ===================   =========================================================

 3) Deleting a Zoned Device